Elmifarah1/Farah-Travels/README.md

 ### Create profile
 ![Screenshot of the project](static/images/createprofile.jpg)

-This section of my app allows users to create a profile which includes all their personal information such as adrress, passport number and date of birth.
+This section of my app allows users to create a profile which includes all their personal information such as address, passport number and date of birth.

 ### View Profile